Recent News

 At Pedmore High School all teaching staff recognise how important good literacy is for each student’s development and subject leaders ensure that literacy is considered and taught in each area.
 Good literacy means being able to understand, explore and communicate our thoughts and ideas effectively.
 We want our students to become enthusiastic readers, inspirational speakers, articulate writers and sensitive listeners.
 At Pedmore we aim to make progress in all of these areas and literacy is at the very heart of our school curriculum with students having access to a host of opportunities to develop their skills.
 Embedding literacy into all aspects of curriculum planning ensures that all our students can maximise their potential during their time with us at Pedmore.

-All students in years seven, eight and nine take part in ‘Registration for Reading’.
-This is an important part of the weekly tutorial programme where at least twice a week each tutor will read to the whole class demonstrating excellent reading skills and modelling high quality reading techniques.
+All students in years seven, eight and nine take part in Guided Reading, an embedded part of the weekly tutorial programme where at least twice a week each tutor will read to the whole class demonstrating excellent reading skills and modelling high quality reading techniques.
 Students are all encouraged to be attentive listeners but also have their own copy of the text to participate in class reading.
 These texts are selected from the literary canon or from contemporary prize winning shortlists and all the texts offer the opportunity to develop the students’ vocabulary, expand their cultural capital and develop their love of reading.
 Student guides are available to examine and explain challenging vocabulary with some comprehension questions to support understanding.

 Targeted literacy intervention is provided to students wherever possible with the need for intervention being identified promptly when students arrive at school.
 Students in years seven, eight and nine with a lower reading age are offered weekly intervention sessions during tutor time to improve their fluency and comprehension.
 Pedmore High School is also working in partnership with Oxford University Press as a Word Gap Partner school giving us access to high quality teaching resources to close the ‘Word Gap’ and improve vocabulary across the school.